wp-plugins/flyzoo/readme.txt

 * **Smooth, Facebook-like chat message delivery** with confirmation.

-* **Tab Sync**: When you work in multiple browser windows (or tabs) all the chat windows are synchronized so you can talk from any tab.
+* **Tab Sync**: When you work in multiple browser windows (or tabs) all the windows are synchronized so you can talk from any tab.

-* **In-browser chat:** chat windows will auto reload while browsing the site
+* **In-browser chat:** windows will auto reload while browsing the site

 * **Single Sign On:** users can chat using their existing WordPress accounts